react-boilerplate/react-boilerplate/docs/README.md

 ### Quickstart

-1. First off, let's kick the tyres and look at the sample _Repospective_ app that comes bundled with this project to demo some of its best features:
+1. First, let's kick the tyres by launching the sample _Repospective_ app bundled with this project to demo some of its best features:

     ```Shell
-    npm install && npm start
+    npm setup && npm start
     ```

-  And go to [localhost:3000](http://localhost:3000) to see it in action.
+1. Open [localhost:3000](http://localhost:3000) to see it in action.

-  - Add a Github username to see Redux and Redux Sagas in action
+    - Add a Github username to see Redux and Redux Sagas in action: effortless async state updates and side effects are now yours :)
+    - Edit the file at `./app/containers/HomePage/index.js` so that the text of the `<Button>` component reads "Features!!!"...
+Hot Module Reloading gives you a feedback loop with your UI so smooth it's almost conversational!
-  - Click the Features button to see React Router in action
+    - Click your (newly emphatic) Features button to see React Router in action...
-  - Edit the file at `/app`
+      Now you can share a direct link to that content privately over your LAN or globally addressable to any device, anywhere.
+Not bad for a locally-running Single Page App.

+1. Time to build your own app: run

+    ```shell
+    npm run clean
+    ```

+    ...and use the built-in generators to start your first feature.

 ### Development

-Run `$ npm start` to see your app at `localhost:3000`!
+Run `$ npm start` to see your app at `localhost:3000`

 ### Building & Deploying